Christianfiu/um-volleyball-analysis/README.md

   frameborder="0"
 ></iframe>

+## Bivariate Analysis

-I also plotted the This box plot shows how both teams attack efficiency varies across sets, with a comparison between red zone and non-red zone rallies.
+I also plotted how both teams attack efficiency varies across sets, with a comparison between red zone and non-red zone rallies.
 It reveals a drop in efficiency during red zone moments in later sets, highlighting how game pressure impacts performance, providing an insight directly relevant to our goal of predicting success under match conditions.

 <iframe
   src="assets/red-zone-eff.html"